Pattern 1742 Long Land Musket for DAZ Studio 3D Model

 Flint Stone

-Thanks to precogplasma; without his skill and patience the Bess would not exist.
+Thanks to precogplasma; without his skill and patience, old Bess would not exist.
 It isn't flawless, but it's a labor of love, and a great period prop for those requiring it.
 Hope you enjoy!